czeildi/r-for-pkg/README.md

 # r-for-pkg
-dockerfile for r pkg development
+dockerfile for r pkg development with packrat